malltaf/zsh-oh-installer/README.md

 wget https://raw.githubusercontent.com/malltaf/zsh-oh-installer/master/zsh-oh-installer.sh
 bash zsh-oh-installer.sh
 ```
-The script will ask for your sudo password.
+The script will ask for your **sudo password**.
 The password will need to be entered only once.
 This is required for correct installation.
+The password will be written to the variable, and then will be deleted along with the variable.
+You can check it out in the code.
-Also it will clarify: remove or install; whether to install in the root; which theme to install.
+Also it will clarify: remove or install, install for the root (only in Linux), which theme to install.

 ### Installation options
 The script can install or remove zsh with oh-my-zsh.
 It will be asked at the first stage.